SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%202.JPG)

 Beside temporarily deactivating a plugin and all its modes, you can define a comma separated list of simulator names.
 This will restrict the modes of the plugin to only be available, when these simulators are running.
 The most important field here is the *Arguments* field.
 Here you can supply values for all the configuration parameters of the given plugin.
 The format is like this: "parameter1: value11, value12, value13; parameter2: value21, value22; ...".
 Please take a look at the [plugin reference](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) for an in depth explanation of all the parameters of the bundled plugins.
-Last but not least, you will find an "Edit Labels..." button in the lower left corner of this tab.
-Pressing this button will open a simple text file, where you can edit the labels, some plugins display on the visual hardware controller display.
-Change them to your liking.
-To edit the icons that are displayed on a connected Stream Deck, use the "Edit Icons ..." button.
-Please note, that the content of these files must be localized depending on the currently configured language of Simulator Controller.
+Last but not least, you will find an "Edit Labels & Icons..." button in the lower left corner of this tab.
+Pressing this button will open a special editor, which allows you to configure the language specific labels and icons for all controller actions.
+You will find more information on this in the [chapter on controller layout configuration](*).

 Note: You can deactivate or delete all plugins except *System*.
 The *System* plugin is required and part of the framework.
 If you delete one or more of the other plugins here, they will still be loaded by the Simulator Controller, but they won't be activated.
 On the other hand, if you add a plugin here, but haven't added any plugin code, nothting will happen.
 And, last but not least, the plugin names given here must be identical to those used in the plugin code.
 Some sort of primary key, hey.
 If you have some development skills, see the documentation on [plugin development](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts) for further information.